Analysis

 Kennedy's thesis was controversial when applied to the United States in 1987.
 It looks prescient in 2025.
 The US share of global GDP has declined from 40% in 1960 to 24% today, while military spending has increased in real terms.
 Infrastructure crumbles.
 Healthcare costs bankrupt families.
 Education outcomes decline.
 Life expectancy has fallen.
 The empire abroad is funded by decay at home.

-Signs of Overstretch
+Signs of Overstretch (2025)

-Military spending as % of GDP rising while economic share falls
+Military spending rising as economic dominance falls

-Declining life expectancy
+Declining life expectancy (like USSR in 1980s)

 Military recruitment crisis